- Biological Inventions

 “A process which involves removal of a stem cell from a human embryo at the blastocyst stage, causing the destruction of that embryo, cannot be patented.

 The use of human embryos for therapeutic or diagnostic purposes which are applied to the human embryo and are useful to it is patentable, but their use for purposes of scientific research is not patentable”.

 ECJ issued a judgment in the case of Brustle v Greenpeace e.V (Case C 34/10) in which it prohibits the use of human embryonic stem cells in drug formulation and banned issuing patents for the same:

 The European Court of Justice viewed the term ‘’human embryo” in a wide sense.
-It considered that any human ovum being fertilised, be regarded as a “human embryo” if that fertilisation involves the process of development of a human being.
-The term “human embryo” also covers those artificially stimulated or manipulated (but unfertilised) cells which are capable of multiplying and developing into human being through parthenogenesis.
-In general, the development from conception begins with a few totipotent cells, wherein cell has the capacity to develop into a complete human being.
-The Court viewed totipotent cells as representing the first stage of the human body and must therefore be legally categorized as embryos.
+It considered that any human ovum being fertilized, be regarded as a “human embryo” if that fertilization involves the process of development of a human being.
+The term “human embryo” also covers those artificially stimulated or manipulated (but unfertilized) cells which are capable of multiplying and developing into a human being through parthenogenesis.
+In general, the development from conception begins with a few totipotent cells, wherein the cell has the capacity to develop into a complete human being.
+The Court viewed totipotent cells as representing the first stage of the human body and must, therefore, be legally categorized as embryos.

 The second objection for patentability of Brutle’s invention was: